alindeman/upgradingtorails4/text/10_activeresource.markdown

 ## <a id="activeresource"></a>ActiveResource

-Rails 4 no longer bundles ActiveResource by default.
+ActiveResource no longer ships with Rails by default in Rails 4.
 ActiveResource allows applications to manipulate remote resources with a syntax similar to ActiveRecord.
 Usually these resources are exposed by another Rails application using RESTful HTTP API conventions.